mgoblin/rust_rest_example/docs/part1/rust_basics/day2/functions.md

 Function underscore_unknown_chars iterate input string s chars using for.
 For each input string char predicate calls and maybe_underscored variable fills char or underscore char depending of predicate function return value.
 Chars accumulates in result string.

-We can declare function and than transfer as an argument of  underscore_unknown_chars
+We can declare function and than use it as an argument of  underscore_unknown_chars
 ```rust
 fn always_undersore(_x: &char) -> bool {false}